grpc/proposal/A91-xds-authority-literal-rewrite.md

   If the `xds_trusted_server` attribute is set to false, the `host_rewrite_literal` field will be ignored.

-- xDS ConfigSelector: We will propagate the `host_rewrite_literal` configuration to the configSeletor where it would be stored in the rpc context.
+- xDS ConfigSelector: gRPC will pass down the `host_rewrite_literal`literal to use to the child policies via channel arguments, or a similar mechanism depending on the language.

 - During the stream creation, when the RPC call attributes are being set, if there is a non-empty value for the `host_rewrite_literal`, it will take precedence over other options for the RPC